Quantum references: Conclusion

 \section{Conclusion}

-We have shown how to formalize both classical and quantum registers (as instantiations of a generic theory of registers), and how to use them on the example of a quantum Hoare logic.
+We have shown how to formalize both classical and quantum references (as instantiations of a generic theory of references), and how to use them on the example of a quantum Hoare logic.
 We have formalized a large part of our results in Isabelle/HOL (for the quantum case only in finite dimensions) and shown that our theory is easy to use in a formal setting.
-Some open research questions include: \begin{compactitem} \item How do we model registers that contain mixed quantum/classical data?
+Some open research questions include: \begin{compactitem} \item How do we model references that contain mixed quantum/classical data?
 (E.g., classical lists of qubits.)
-See \autoref{sec:discussion}. \item Are there other interesting theories of registers besides classical or quantum ones?
-Or are there variants of the quantum or classical ones with different nice properties? \item Completing the formalization: The infinite-dimensional quantum case.
-(This needs additional mathematical background in Isabelle/HOL.
-Currently there is no library for tensor products of bounded operators.)
-All the results about lifting quantum objects from \autoref{sec:lifting}, currently we only cover lifting of pure states.
-Complements in the infinite-dimensional quantum (and classical) case (see \autoref{sec:isabelle} for a discussion of the challenges there).
-Additional automation such as tactics, simplification procedures, etc.~for easier reasoning about registers.
-(E.g., all proof steps in the teleportation example, \autoref{sec:teleport}, should ideally be solved by a single proof methods invocation.) \end{compactitem}
+See \autoref{sec:discussion}. \item Are there other interesting theories of references besides classical or quantum ones?
+Or are there variants of the quantum or classical ones with different nice properties? \item Completing the formalization: All the results about lifting quantum objects from \autoref{sec:lifting}, currently we only cover lifting of pure states.
+Additional automation such as tactics, simplification procedures, etc.~for easier reasoning about references.
+(E.g., all proof steps in the teleportation example, \autoref{sec:teleport}, should ideally be solved by a single proof methods invocation.) \end{compactitem} \end{fullversion}

-\paragraph{Acknowledgments.} We thank the anonymous PlanQC reviewers for useful feedback and pointers.
-This work was funded by the ERC consolidator grant CerQuS (819317), by the PRG team grant ``Secure Quantum Technology'' (PRG946) from the Estonian Research Council, and by the Estonian Centre of Exellence in IT (EXCITE) funded by the ERDF.
+\anonymous{}{ \paragraph{Acknowledgments.} \notanonymous We thank the anonymous PlanQC reviewers for useful feedback and pointers.
+This work was funded by the ERC consolidator grant CerQuS (819317), by the PRG team grant ``Secure Quantum Technology'' (PRG946) from the Estonian Research Council, and by the Estonian Centre of Exellence in IT (EXCITE) funded by the ERDF. }